hakobtp/blog/postgresql/transaction/1_Introducing_transactions.md

 - 📦 **Tuples and xids**
     - PostgreSQL also stores the **xid** of the transaction that created or modified a row (called a tuple) inside the tuple itself.

-You’ll see later why this is important when we talk about how PostgreSQL manages many transactions at the same time (concurrency).
-For now, just remember this: every row in every table is labeled with the xid of the transaction that created it.

 You’ll understand why this is important when we later explore how PostgreSQL handles multiple transactions at the same time—a concept called concurrency.
 For now, just remember: every row in every table is tagged with the xid (transaction ID) of the transaction that created or changed it.